jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 tracepoint:syscalls:sys_exit_recvfrom
 {
-  printf("%s sys_enter_recvfrom tid: %d message %r return value: %d\n",
+  printf("%s sys_enter_recvfrom tid: %d message=%r return value: %d\n",
     comm, tid, buf(@sys_enter_recvfrom[tid], args->ret), args->ret);
 }
 ```

 `recvfrom` is passed an output buffer.
 The return value of `recvfrom` tells you how many bytes were filled in.

-To gain access to the output buffer in the exit probe I first store the pointer in a thread id indexed global `@sys_enter_recvfrom` in the enter probe.
+To gain access to the output buffer in the exit probe, I store the pointer in a thread id indexed global `@sys_enter_recvfrom` hash table in the enter probe.

 In the exit probe I look up the value of `@sys_enter_recvfrom[tid]` where `tid` is the thread id.
 I then copy out `args->ret` using the `buf()` builtin and print it.